 Domestic abuse and sexual violence are terrible crimes, and they are sadly common.
-Whatever you do, if you work with people you are at some point likely to come into contact with someone who is or has experienced domestic abuse or sexual violence.
+Wherever you work, if you work with people you are at some point likely to come into contact with someone who is living with or has experienced domestic abuse or sexual violence.
 This could include a client, a customer or a colleague.

 It can be hard to recognise the signs of domestic abuse, especially since many victims hide any physical evidence.
 There may be changes in their personality or behaviour that is out of character.
+Anyone can be a victim of domestic abuse or sexual violence regardless of their background, ethnicity, sexual orientation or how they identify.
 Here are some signs that could suggest someone is being abused:

 - Unexplained bruises or injuries.